 The only way to truly compare costs is to first create a realistic scenario of how the cloud services will be used, calculate costs of different providers on the basis of the scenario and then make the decision to go with any one of them.
 This isn’t foolproof either; if this is the first time that your company is using a cloud platform then there will be many uses you wouldn’t even envision before you actually start using the cloud platform.
 So your answer will still be wrong but it won’t be completely wrong.

 Figuring out try costs of public clouds is a difficult undertaking, because things may shift over time and actual usage might be more or less than initially predicted.
-Use calculator provided by AWS, Google and Azure, and try third party tools like this cloud cost comparison calculator.
+Use calculator provided by AWS, Google and Azure.